JohnSnowLabs/spark-nlp/docs/en/alab/preannotation.md

 Loading too many models in the preannotation server is not memory efficient and may not be practically required.
 Starting from version <bl>1.8.0</bl>, Annotation Lab supports maximum of five different models to be used for the preannotation server deployment.

-Another restriction for the server deployment is that two models trained on different embeddings cannot be used together in the same project.
+Another restriction for Annotation Lab versions older than 4.2.0 is that two models trained on different embeddings cannot be used together in the same project.
 The Labeling Config will throw validation errors in any of the cases above, and we cannot save the configuration preventing preannotation server deployment.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/5_models.png" style="width:100%;"/>